hpc-io/BD-CATS-IO/README.md

 # BD-CATS-IO

-An I/O kernel for a Big Data Clustering alogirthm.
+An I/O kernel for a Big Data Clustering alogirthm used in SC15 paper [1].

+A newer version of the I/O kernel with more access patterns has been integrated in h5bench (https://github.com/hpc-io/h5bench/).
+See h5bench_read.c in h5bench/h5bench_patterns/.

 Citation: